aresortiz/aresortiz-portfolio/index.md

 ## Profile

 As a STEM student, I'm looking for experiences that will help amplify my academic and professional growth.
-My passion for self-directed learning fuels my openness to work and acquire knowledge on diverse fields such as IT security or support, web design, networks, computer forensics, artificial intelligence, databases, and more.
+My passion for self-directed learning fuels my openness to work and acquire knowledge on diverse fields such as cybersecurity, computer forensics, web design, networks, artificial intelligence, and more.

 * * *